dmfrodrigues/feup-ltw-proj/README.md

 ```

 After changing the apache2 configuration and enabling the modules, restart apache2 by running `sudo service apache2 restart`.

+#### PHP built-in server
+For the PHP built-in server, if you set `index.php` as request router then you're fine, since all requests will be properly routed by `index.php` (this script returns false to signal the PHP built-in server to serve the actual file in the file system instead of proceeding in running PHP code).

 ### Email service
 To enable email service, you have to provide valid credentials in file `rest/email.cred`, following the template: